Functions Development Guidelines

 -

-Back on the Functions screen, click Publish on the test payload.
+Back on the Functions screen, publish the test payload.

-Avoid infinite loops: You can chain/fork publishes across as many channels as you wish, however it's important not to create a scenario where an infinite loop is possible (for example, publishing to A, which publishes to B, which Publishes back to A.) The system is designed to detect and not allow infinite loops to happen, however, it's important to take care that your logic also doesn't encourage or rely on this behavior.
+You can chain/fork publishes across as many channels as you wish, however it's important not to create a scenario where an infinite loop is possible (for example, publishing to A, which publishes to B, which Publishes back to A.) The system is designed to detect and not allow infinite loops to happen, however, check that your logic doesn't encourage or rely on this behavior.

 Recursion limit